OR0-Project/OS/README.md

 It's also recommended to test the OS on real hardware from time to time, since virtualized environments do not reflect real world hardware and conditions.

 ### Virtualized
-To test, simply run `make iso-test`.
+To test, simply run `make qemu-legacy` (for legacy boot) and `make qemu-uefi` (for uefi boot).

-This workflow will open a QEMU window, where you can test the operating system.
+This target will open a QEMU window, where you can test the operating system.

-If you want to use VirtualBox or another hypervisor, simply select `os.iso` manually, and rerun the VM each time you rebuild the OS.
+If you want to use VirtualBox or another hypervisor, simply select `build/OS.iso` manually, and rerun the VM each time you rebuild the OS.

 ### On real hardware